Peru judge orders 18-month detention for ousted president

 In Andahuaylas, where at least four people have died since the demonstrations began, no soldiers were on the streets Thursday despite the government declaration allowing the armed forces to help maintain public order.

-Some grocery store owners there were cleaning the roads littered with rocks and burned tires, but they planned to close their doors because of the expected protests led by people from nearby rural communities.
+Some grocery store owners there were clearing the roads littered with rocks and burned tires, but planned to close their doors because of the expected protests led by people from nearby rural communities.

-Castillo’s attempt to dissolve Congress came ahead of lawmakers’ third attempt to impeach him since he was elected in July 2021.
+Castillo’s move to dissolve Congress came as lawmakers began a third attempt to impeach him since he was elected in July 2021.
 After Congress voted him out of power, Castillo’s vehicle was intercepted as he traveled through Lima’s streets with his security detail.

-Chinchay, the government’s top prosecutor, insisted Castillo is a flight risk, saying he was trying to reach the Mexican Embassy to seek asylum after he left the presidential palace.
+Chinchay, the government’s top prosecutor, insisted Castillo was a flight risk, saying he was trying to reach the Mexican Embassy to seek asylum after he left the presidential palace.

 “We do not believe that he wanted to go to the Mexican Embassy to have tea,” Chinchay said.

-In issuing his ruling, Castro said said a “concrete flight risk” still exists in Castillo’s case and “remains latent over time.
-He cited Castillo’s apparent effort to reach the Mexican Embassy, remarks from Mexico’s president and foreign minister regarding their country’s willingness to offer him asylum, and a jail visit he received from Mexico’s ambassador in Peru.
+In issuing his ruling, Castro said a “concrete flight risk” still exists and “remains latent over time.
+Besides Castillo’s apparent effort to reach the Mexican Embassy, he cited remarks from Mexico’s president and foreign minister regarding their country’s willingness to offer him asylum, and a jail visit he received from Mexico’s ambassador in Peru.

-Castillo’s public defender, Italo Díaz, rejected that the former president is a flight risk.
+Castillo’s public defender, Italo Díaz, rejected assertions the former president is a flight risk.
 He told the judge Castillo’s children and wife depend on him and he could return to his teaching job if freed.

+Castillo is being held at a built-for-presidents detention center inside a National Police facility.
+On Thursday, police in riot gear stood outside the facility as dozens of Castillo supporters gathered throughout the day.

 The state of emergency declaration suspends the rights of assembly and freedom of movement and empowers the police, supported by the military, to search people’s homes without permission or judicial order.